Organization Meaning | Definition

-An organization is a structured group of individuals working together to achieve common goals.
+An organization meaning is a structured group of individuals working together to achieve common goals.
 It serves as a framework for defining roles, responsibilities, and relationships among members, facilitating efficient and effective operations.
-Organizations can vary greatly in size, scope, and purpose, ranging from small local businesses to large multinational corporations, as well as non-profit entities and governmental bodies.
+Organisation meaning can vary greatly in size, scope, and purpose, ranging from small local businesses to large multinational corporations, as well as non-profit entities and governmental bodies.

 The backbone of any organization is its structure.
 This defines how activities are directed toward the achievement of organizational goals.
-Common structures include hierarchical, flat, matrix, and network.
+Common structures of current organization meaning include hierarchical, flat, matrix, and network.
 A well-defined structure:

 1. Clarifies Roles: Ensures everyone knows their specific duties and responsibilities.